In this post, I’m going to give you solid insights into how you need to find online course ideas and validate them for surefire success.

-Course creation like any kind of marketing is a demand and supply game.
-You need to find the topics for which there is huge demand but there are no enough online courses for that topic.
+Course creation, like any kind of marketing, is a demand and supply game.
+You need to find the topics for which there is huge demand, but there are not enough online courses for that topic.

 For this, you can make use of several tools and places.